-If my rush moving to France wasn’t self-imposed, I could complain about so much to do.
+If my rush to move to France wasn’t self-imposed, I could complain about having so much to do.
 Instead, I just grin and bear it.
 Then grin some more.

-An estate sale and clothing sale over the last two weekends were just the tip of the iceberg.
-In between there’s been 1) packing the ten 18″x18″x16″ boxes to ship to Marseilles; 2) contracts to negotiate with the rental agency for the apartment, 3) a bank account in France to open and…4) the paperwork for a long- stay visa.
-There are a few lessons learned from each of the above when moving to France.
+Over the last two weekends, an estate sale and clothing sale were just the tip of the iceberg.
+In between, there’s been 1) packing the ten 18″x18″x16″ boxes to ship to Marseilles, 2) contracts to negotiate with the rental agency for the apartment, 3) a bank account in France to open and…4) the paperwork for a long- stay visa.
+A few lessons were learned from each of the above when moving to France.

 Estate sale

 First of all, recruit all the help you can!
-My incredible son from Birmingham donated two weeks of his time to help me sort out my treasures to sell ( aka “stuff”, “junk”) while trying to keep up, remotely, with his job.
-Also, two of the best friends a gal could ever ask for pitched in to organize, price and sell everything before and during the sales.
+My incredible son from Birmingham donated two weeks of his time to help me sort out my treasures to sell ( aka “stuff” and “junk”) while trying to keep up remotely with his job.
+Also, two of the best friends a gal could ever ask for pitched in to organize, price, and sell everything before and during the sales.

 Advertise!
 It will cost to place ads, but it’s worth it.
 Estate sales are hard work.
 Don’t skimp on letting people know about them.
 Ads on Craig’s List, estatesales.com, bookoo.com, and your local newspaper(s) are good places to start.
 Well-placed yard signs are important too.

-Clothing sales are more lucrative if you sell jewelry, handbags, scarves and other accessories as well.
-Buyers will scoff up $1 and $5 costume jewelry and those sales add up!
+Clothing sales are more lucrative if you sell jewelry, handbags, scarves, and other accessories.
+Buyers will scoff up $1 and $5 costume jewelry; those sales add up!

 Provide a separate place for ladies to try on clothing.
 Have mirrors everywhere.
 If women are in the “dressing” room with other ladies, they often encourage the others to buy!

-If a potential buyer wants an item but, for some reason they can’t carry it with them, offer to ship items to them (for a price.)
-For example, a couple came to my estate sale who were visiting from out of town.
+If a potential buyer wants an item but, for some reason, they can’t carry it with them, offer to ship items to them (for a price.)
+For example, a couple who were visiting from out of town came to my estate sale.
 They purchased some large ticket items and also wanted a canister set.
 They couldn’t carry it back home.
 I missed the sale because I didn’t think fast enough to ask if I could ship it to them.

-Mark items BOGO (buy one get one free) the last hours of the sale.
+Mark items BOGO (buy one get one free) during the last hours of the sale.
 When traffic slows down, change your outdoor signs to read BOGO.
 It’ll bring on new customers.
-After hour sales go back to full price.
+After an hour, sales go back to full price.

 Accept credit and debit cards.
 This is probably the most important lesson learned.
 A friend loaned me a “square” that allowed customers to use credit to buy the items.
 There’s a charge to use the service, but it’s worth the almost 50% increase in sales.

 Provide shopping bags at the door.
 Customers will fill them up with items they want to buy.
-It’s much more convenient and efficient for you and the shopper than carrying stuff around or leaving items at the checkout.
+It’s much more convenient and efficient for you and the shopper than carrying stuff around or leaving it at checkout.

 Moving to France Step 2